 Can't remember this carry on when peacocks burnt down

-I mean, I love gothic architecture.
+I agree to a certain extent, but then look at the clip of the civic centre in Sunderland.I mean, I love gothic architecture.
 But in a nutshell, doesn’t this really sum up why we’re in the mess we’re in today?
 All of the nostalgia and sentiment, and the idea that the way things were done hundreds of years ago should be held on to and can never be surpassed?
 That we should cling on to the old, instead of just constantly coming up with things that are better?
 I mean, when Notre Dame was built, it would have been absolutely revolutionary at the time, and I bet even then, someone will have moaned at the idea a grandiose gothic building was replacing the ‘traditional’ way of doing things.
 Everything has it’s time, better to move on and build a better future than hang on to the past.